Mehmetdora/Mehmetdora/README.md

-Hi 👋 I am Mehmet,
+Hi , I am Mehmet

 I am a Computer Engineering student at Cukurova University with strong focus on Embedded Systems.
 I actively develop projects using STM32 and bare-metal programming, working with peripherals, real-time systems, and hardware-software interaction.